-This topic provides answers to frequently asked questions about networks used by Elastic Compute Service (ECS) instances.
+This topic provides answers to some frequently asked questions about the networks used by Elastic Compute Service (ECS) instances.

-What is the packet loss rate when instances within different regions communicate over the Internet?
+What is the packet loss rate when ECS instances in different regions communicate over the Internet?

-When instances within different regions communicate over the Internet, a p99 of the hourly packet loss rate of less than 0.0001% can be expected.
+When ECS instances in different regions communicate over the Internet, a 99th percentile of the hourly packet loss rate of less than 0.0001% can be expected.

-How is the network latency for instances within the same region that communicate over the internal network?
+What is the network latency for ECS instances in the same region that communicate over the internal network?

-You can achieve minimal latency when instances within the same zone and region communicate with each other over the internal network.
-The one-way latency at the 99th percentile is less than 180 μs for communication between instances within the same zone.
+You can obtain minimal latency when ECS instances in the same zone and region communicate with each other over the internal network.
+The one-way latency for communication at the 99th percentile is less than 180 μs between instances in the same zone.

-How is the performance of connections guaranteed for instances for which the maximum number of connections is not specified?
+How is the performance of connections ensured for ECS instances for which the maximum number of connections is not specified?

-If an instance family does not have the maximum number of connections specified, this instance family does not ensure that a specific maximum number of connections can be established to a single instance.
-We recommend that you perform business stress tests on instances to select appropriate instance types.
+If the maximum number of connections are not specified for an ECS instance family, the instance family does not ensure that a specific maximum number of connections can be established to an instance.
+To select appropriate instance types, we recommend that you perform business stress tests on ECS instances.

-After a connection is established, the connection counts towards the number of connections before its aging period ends.
-The displayed number of connections may be greater than the number of connections actually in use.
+After a connection is established, the connection counts towards the number of connections before the aging period ends.
+The displayed number of connections may be greater than the number of actual connections used.

-What do I do if the performance of an ECS instance is unstable when a UDP PPS test or TCP bandwidth test is performed on the instance?
+What do I do if the performance of an ECS instance is unstable when I perform a UDP PPS test or TCP bandwidth test on the instance?

-When a network performance test is performed on an ECS instance, the test result may be affected by a number of factors.
-These factors include the common performance tuning methods such as non-uniform memory access (NUMA) topology adaptation, binding vCPUs for tasks, and binding vCPUs for interrupts.
+When you perform a network performance test on an ECS instance, various factors may affect the test result.
+The factors include the performance tuning methods that you use, such as non-uniform memory access (NUMA) topology adaptation, binding vCPUs to tasks, and binding vCPUs to interrupts.

-For example, during a single-stream TCP bandwidth test, if a receive task such as a netserver process and a network interface controller (NIC) receive queue interrupt are bound to the same vCPU, the NIC triggers an interrupt to interrupt the receive task when the NIC receives data frames.
-If the receive task is frequently interrupted, the test result may not meet your expectations.
-In this case, you can bind the receive task and the NIC receive queue interrupt to different vCPUs and obtain a better test result by using the performance advantages of multiple vCPUs.
+For example, if a receive task such as a netserver process and a network interface controller (NIC) receive queue interrupt are bound to the same vCPU during a single-stream TCP bandwidth test, the NIC triggers an interrupt to interrupt the receive task when the NIC receives data frames.
+If the receive task is frequently interrupted, the test result may fail to meet your expectations.
+In this case, you can bind the receive task and the NIC receive queue interrupt to different vCPUs to obtain better test results by using the performance advantages of multiple vCPUs.

 Why is 200 Kbit/s of inbound traffic already consumed on a new ECS instance?

-This traffic was generated by Address Resolution Protocol (ARP) broadcast packets.
+The traffic is generated by Address Resolution Protocol (ARP) broadcast packets.
 Each ECS instance is assigned to a large CIDR block.
 When the gateway receives an ARP request packet for an ECS instance, the gateway broadcasts this packet to all ECS instances within the same CIDR block.
 The new instance also receives the packet.
-If the request is not destined for the new instance, the instance does not reply with an ARP reply packet.
+If the request is not destined for the new instance, the instance does not send an ARP reply packet.

 Why is the bandwidth usage of my ECS instance displayed in the CloudMonitor console different from that displayed in the ECS console?

 ECS instances function as backend servers of Server Load Balancer (SLB) instances and use the Layer 7 HTTP forwarding model.
-In this forwarding model, SLB instances forward client requests to ECS instances, and the ECS instances use their own outbound bandwidth to return responses to the corresponding users.
-The bandwidth consumed by these responses is not displayed in the ECS console, but the traffic generated by the responses counts towards the outbound traffic of the SLB instances and is displayed in the CloudMonitor console.
-Therefore, the bandwidth usage of your ECS instance displayed in the CloudMonitor console is different from that displayed in the ECS console.
+In this forwarding model, SLB instances forward client requests to ECS instances, and the outbound bandwidth of the ECS instances is used to return responses to the corresponding users.
+The bandwidth consumed by these responses is not displayed in the ECS console.
+However, traffic generated by the responses counts towards the outbound traffic of the SLB instances and is displayed in the CloudMonitor console.
+Therefore, the bandwidth usage of your ECS instance displayed in the CloudMonitor console is different from the bandwidth usage displayed in the ECS console.

-My ECS instance has been stopped.
-Why am I still being charged for its outbound traffic on a pay-as-you-go basis?
+My ECS instance is in the Stopped state.
+Why am I still being charged for outbound traffic on a pay-as-you-go basis?

 Problem description: Your instance is in the Stopped state in the ECS console but is in the Cleaning state in the Anti-DDoS Basic console.
 You are charged for outbound traffic from the instance on a pay-as-you-go basis every hour.

 Cause: HTTP flood protection is enabled for the ECS instance.
-When HTTP flood protection is enabled, the security mechanism sends probe packets to potential attack sources.
+When HTTP flood protection is enabled for an ECS instance, the security mechanism sends probe packets to potential attack sources.
 Therefore, a large volume of outbound traffic is generated.

 Solution: Disable HTTP flood protection for the ECS instance.
 For more information, see Configure HTTP flood protection.

-How do I query the IP addresses of ECS instances?
+How do I query the IP address of an ECS instance?

 Run the